Michaelcrem/Mortgage-Calculator/README.md

 Full stack project: https://sliding-mortgage-calculator.herokuapp.com/

-## For obtaining user input values, I wanted to incoporate range sliders which are both used to calculate the total loan amount of the listing price.
+## Obtaining user input values,

+I wanted to incoporate range sliders which are both used to calculate the total loan amount of the listing price.
+A drop down menu to obtain a 15 year or 30 year fixed mortgage loan for calculated monthly payments.

 * The first range slider is used to obtain the user input for the total home price.
 The range of the home price slider starts from 0 and ends at 10 million.
 The user can scroll the slider to the right for a greater number and left for a smaller number.